 Considering an Invokana Lawsuit?
 We Can Help.
 Get a Free Case Review Now

 Why Are People Filing Invokana Lawsuits?

 In March 2013, when the U.S. Food and Drug Administration (FDA) first approved canagliflozin, the active ingredient in Invokana, the drug was praised as the first of a new class of diabetes medications called sodium-glucose cotransporter-2 inhibitors (SGLT2 inhibitors).
 Since then, the drug has helped many people with type 2 diabetes, in combination with diet and exercise, to reduce blood sugar levels, lose weight, and lower blood pressure.
-However, in some cases, Invokana has also been linked with complications, such as an increased risk of foot and lower leg amputations.
+However, in some cases, Invokana has also been linked with complications, such as an increased risk of Fournier’s gangrene.
 As a result, the FDA has required warnings to be added to the label about the potential severe Invokana side effects.

 Many legal claims cite results from the CANVAS and CANVAS-R clinical trials as evidence that Janssen could have done more to warn consumers about the risks of taking Invokana.
 Instead, the drugmaker promoted the medication as safe for diabetes patients, even promoting it for off-label purposes to treat weight loss, reduce blood pressure, and improve cardiovascular function.
 Since Janssen failed to provide proper warnings, however, consumers were unable to make an informed choice about whether to take the drug.

 In August 2018, the FDA issued a warning about a newly discovered serious side effect of Invokana and other SGLT2 inhibitors called Fournier’s gangrene (also known as necrotizing fasciitis of the perineum).
 This rare condition is caused by an infection in and around the genitals in both males and females, and it can lead to serious damage to the body – and in rare cases, even death.